Hatbox Ghost: Return

+On September 11, 2022, the official Disney Parks team announced the Hatbox Ghost would make its debut at Walt Disney World's Haunted Mansion in 2023.
+In July 2023, Disney announced that the new Hatbox Ghost would be placed near the Endless Hallway scene in the Walt Disney World version of the Haunted Mansion, rather than mimicking its Disneyland iteration in the Attic scene.
+This decision caused controversy, with some fans arguing that a ghost character is not supposed to be seen until Madame Leota's introduction.
+On November 30, 2023, the Hatbox Ghost was confirmed to have been added to the attraction by park attendees, which is part of The Walt Disney Company's centennial celebration.

-In culture
+In popular culture and other media

-In the 2003 House of Mouse episode "House Ghosts", he appears to scare Pete along with the Hitchhiking Ghosts, the Lonesome Ghosts, the Executioner, the Skeletons from The Skeleton Dance, and the Bride.
+In the 2003 House of Mouse episode "House Ghosts", he appears to scare Pete along with the Hitchhiking Ghosts, the Lonesome Ghosts, the Executioner, the Skeletons from The Skeleton Dance and the Bride.

 In 2009, the Hatbox Ghost appeared repeatedly in art and souvenirs created for the 40th anniversary of The Haunted Mansion, in response to fan interest in the character.
 Artists Kevin Kidney and Jody Daily crafted their version of a life-sized replica of The Hatbox Ghost that was auctioned for $9,400 at the first D23 Expo, held in September of the same year.
 In addition, The Hatbox Ghost was the official "spooksperson" for Disneyland Resort's 2009 O-pin House pin trading event and Haunted Holidays celebration.

-In July 2010, director Guillermo del Toro, participating in a panel discussion at Comic-Con, announced his involvement as cowriter and producer in a new film based on The Haunted Mansion attraction.
-He stated that, in his version of the ride's story, The Hatbox Ghost will be a pivotal character.
-While this version of the film would never materialize, the Hatbox Ghost is set to be a prominent part of Justin Simien's Haunted Mansion film, where he is set to be played by Jared Leto.
+In July 2010, director Guillermo del Toro, participating in a panel discussion at Comic-Con, announced his involvement as co-writer and producer in a new film based on The Haunted Mansion attraction.
+He stated that in his version of the ride's story, The Hatbox Ghost will be a pivotal character.
+While this version of the film never materialized, The Hatbox Ghost would eventually become the main antagonist of Justin Simien's 2023 film adaptation where he is portrayed by Jared Leto through motion capture.
+Here, the ghost is the malicious spirit of Alistair Crump, a murderous tycoon obsessed with the occult who was assassinated by his much-abused staff, but not before he vowed revenge.
+After he began gathering power in the netherworld, Crump took over Gracey Manor after being unwittingly summoned there by William Gracey and Madame Leota.
+Now, he seeks to collect one thousand souls to gain ultimate power and escape from the mansion in order to make his plot for revenge against the living world a reality.